BALASUBARAMANIYAM/Dealshub/README.md

 # DealsHub – Smart Deal Aggregator

-DealsHub is an intelligent deal aggregation platform that automatically identifies and notifies users of personalized shopping deals from major e-commerce sites like Amazon, streamlining the savings process and enhancing user convenience.
+DealsHub is an intelligent deal aggregation platform that automatically identifies and notifies users of personalized shopping deals from major e-commerce sites like Amazon , FlipKart , streamlining the savings process and enhancing user convenience.

 ## Key Features